Boland T. Jones: Professional career

 Currently, Jones remains active as PGi's Founder, chairman and CEO and has grown PGi into a successful virtual meetings company, where he spearheaded development of PGi's latest two virtual meeting solutions, iMeet and GlobalMeet.
 Beyond his work at PGi, Boland has helped fund and launch more than 100 companies.

 Following PGi's acquisition by Siris Capital Group in 2015, Jones stepped down as CEO of PGi.

 Philanthropy

 In 1998, Boland founded the Boland T. Jones Family Foundation with his wife Andrea.
 The Foundation concentrates its fundraising efforts to support cancer research, primarily breast cancer, and to aid disadvantaged children.

 Boland is also committed to encouraging startups and entrepreneurship.
 In 2001, Boland helped fund the Entrepreneurship Research Lab at his alma mater Miami University of Ohio's Farmer School of Business.

 Boland also leads PGi's Corporate Social Responsibility Program, sponsoring and supporting many local and global nonprofits worldwide.

 Personal life

 Boland married Andrea Baker, a childhood friend, in 1990.
-Boland, along with his wife Andrea and their three children, currently reside in Atlanta, Ga.
+Boland, along with his wife Andrea and their three children, currently reside in Atlanta.